mathematicalthinking/vmt/README.md

 to the backend. [create-react-app](https://github.com/facebookincubator/create-react-app) makes this painless with a simple addition to the package.json in the client directory.
 `"proxy": "http://localhost:3001",`

-Becuase the project is essentially split in two, we need to run npm install in both the root directory (to install the server dependencies) and in the client directory (to install the react dependencies).
+Because the project is essentially split in two, we need to run npm install in both the root directory (to install the server dependencies) and in the client directory (to install the react dependencies).
 Similarly, when booting up the project we need to run nodemon in the root and npm start in client.
 1. `$ git clone https://github.com/okputadora/mern-vmt`